 BI projects aren’t just for the big fishes in the sea anymore; the technology has developed rapidly, the software has become more accessible while business intelligence and analytics projects implemented in various industries regularly, no matter the shape and size, small businesses or large enterprises.
-With the help of online data analysis tools, these kinds of projects have become easy to manage and agile in performance.
+With the help of an online data analysis tool, these kinds of projects have become easy to manage and agile in performance.

 But sometimes, they can also be tricky: it’s not just pushing one button and expecting your business intelligence to fly over a rainbow.
 To truly harness the power of a successful BI project, companies must develop a solid plan of action and in this post, we will provide the top tips for developing and executing analytics and BI projects with the help of BI tools, followed by business intelligence examples from different industries.
 Ultimately, this will bring a solid level of understanding and indispensable potential that business users could implement in their own working environment.
 From Fortune 100 companies to small business owners, BI tools and technology are becoming the standard to oversee historical, present, and future data of business operations.
 But what makes these projects successful and what to look out for?
 We will cover this question, and much more, but first, let’s start with a bit of background.